 The AFMR Grant Writing Skills Workshop was designed for faculty at all career stages who are preparing grant applications to the NIH.
 The workshops were led by Dr. Robert Freishtat of Children’s National Medical Center and focused on how to communicate the key elements of successful NIH proposals through the use of didactics and experimental learning.

-Past attendees said:
+Past attendees have said:

-"Excellent, concise, practical."
+"Excellent, concise, practical!"

 "Great overview, great presenter.
 Thank you!"

-"Thorough, easy to understand, enjoyable"
+"Thorough, easy to understand, enjoyable!"

 Topics discussed include the following: